Obituary of Frank Maycumber Schwartz

 Frank is survived by his beloved sister, Marilyn Brown of Portola Valley, his two children: Greg Schwartz of Brisbane and Linda Reed of Menlo Park, and his four grandchildren: Hana Schwartz, Kelsey Reed, Aryeh Schwartz and Jenna Reed, all of whom he loved dearly.

 Family and friends are invited to attend a Memorial Service on Monday, April 22 at 2:00 p.m. at Menlo Church in Menlo Park, California.
-In lieu of flowers, the family suggests donating on Frank’s behalf to the American Cancer Society or to Menlo Church in Menlo Park.To send flowers to the family of Frank Schwartz, please visit Tribute Store
+In lieu of flowers, the family suggests donating on Frank’s behalf to the American Cancer Society or to Menlo Church in Menlo Park.To send flowers to the family or plant a tree in memory of Frank Schwartz, please visit Tribute Store